mozilla/ecosystem-platform/docs/team-process/development-process.md

 * The assignee, if any, indicates *who* is responsible for that action.
 * The Sprint (in Jira) indicates *when* we are working on the issue.
 * The Points (in Jira) indicate roughly *how complex* the issue is.
+* The Type (in Jira) indicates whether the issue is a task, bug, or spike (research task).
+These are oftentimes housed in epics for feature work which may live in meta-epics of differing types.
+* The Severity (in Jira) for *bugs only* indicates the impact of the bug. ([more details][bug-severity])

 Issues, labels, and assignee are synchronized automatically between GitHub and Jira (a delay of a minute or two).
+Spikes and epics do not sync to Github, and it's best not to create an issue as a subtask for visibility reasons in Jira.

 We also have two relevant components in Bugzilla:
 * [Firefox :: Firefox Accounts][bugzilla-fxa]
 * [Cloud Services :: Server: Firefox Accounts][bugzilla-fxa-server]

 These components are used to help coordinate between other projects using Bugzilla and for issues relating to security.
+For related info, see our [Bugzilla triage docs][bugzilla-triage].

 If you're wondering where to file a bug, unless it's a security bug, please file in Jira.

+### Labels we use

+This isn't a comprehensive list but is a good selection to be aware of.
+You should know the synchronization between Jira and Github is a little picky (eg. it won't sync spaces) so some labels will sync slightly differently in regards to spaces, dashes, and colons.
+For example, `good first issue` on Github is `good-first-issue` on Jira.

+We should use these labels any time they apply.

+* `qa+`: Critical flow or high chance of regression.
+QA should focus on testing this issue.
+When you use this label *leave a comment in the issue with context about how to test it*.
+* `qa-`: This is not something that should be tested by QA
+* `regression`: This used to work and now it doesn't
+* `good first issue` and `help wanted`: Use both of these labels at the same time when you come across an issue that would be good for a contributor.
+* `skill:*`: We have some labels like `skill:css` that we use in conjunction with the `help wanted` and `good first issue` labels
+* `maintenance`: This is work related to the quality of our code base.
+This can often be overlooked if we're focusing on feature work but it's important to make time for improving and maintaining the code.
+Do not mistake this with the uppercase `Maintenance` label which is used by other teams.
+* `needs:*`: We need input from a team, for example, `needs:product` means we need a product manager.
+* `cat:*`: A category the work falls under, such as `cat:a11y` or `cat:code-quality`.

+## Product Planning

+Product-level feature planning is managed via Epics in Jira.
+Each feature goes through a comprehensive series of steps from defining and designing, to building and QA, to measuring changes and results, and finally closing the Epic.

+We maintain roadmaps for what we're working on.
+See what [Firefox Accounts][fxa-roadmap] or [Subscription Platform][subplat-roadmap] is working on now.

 ### New Features